How to Start an LLC in Michigan (Step-by-Step) 2025 Guide

 Matt Horwitz

-Matt Horwitz has been the leading expert on LLC education for the past decade.
-He founded LLC University in 2010 after realizing people needed simple and actionable instructions to start an LLC that other companies weren't offering.
+Matt Horwitz is the leading expert on LLC education, and has been teaching for 15 years.
+He founded LLC University in 2010 after realizing people needed simple and actionable instructions to start an LLC.
 He's cited by Entrepreneur Magazine, Yahoo Finance, and the US Chamber of Commerce, and was featured by CNBC and InventRight.

 Matt holds a Bachelor's Degree in business from Drexel University with a concentration in business law.
 He performs extensive research and analysis to convert state laws into simple instructions anyone can follow to form their LLC - all for free!
 Read more about Matt Horwitz and LLC University.

-63 comments on “Michigan LLC”
+64 comments on “Michigan LLC”

 Disclaimer: Nothing on this page shall be interpreted as legal or tax advice.
 Rules and regulations vary by location.
 They also change over time and are specific to your situation.
 Furthermore, this comment section is provided so people can share their thoughts and experience.
 Please consult a licensed professional if you have legal or tax questions.